tobiashellerslien/biblegateway-at-home/README.md

 # Tobias' Bible Search Tool

 A fast and powerful Bible search app.
 Look up multiple verses by reference, do fast and advanced search, and compare versions.
-Uses local copies of bibles stored as JSON files, and includes some Norwegian and English translations.
+Uses local copies of bibles stored as JSON files.
 Inspired by [biblegateway.com](https://biblegateway.com)

 ## Run locally